-Need of the Course : The globalization of business along with greater advances in technology has increased the complexity of ethical decision making in business.
-An understanding of business ethics has thus become a crucial element in the organizational environment Students become more effective decision makers by examining the meaning and role of ethics in the business environment, and the social responsibility of business organizations.
-This course will also focus on how the firm, through the proper ethical perspective, could actually be a potent force toward attaining the common good of society. escription of the Course : The course begins with a detailed introduction to CSR and Sustainability.
+: The globalization of business along with greater advances in increased the complexity of ethical decision making in understanding of business ethics has thus become a crucial organizational environment Students become more effective organizational environment Students become more effective by examining the meaning and role of ethics in the business en the social responsibility of business organizations.
+This course whow the firm, through the proper ethical perspective, could actuforce toward attaining the common good of society. escription of the Course : The course begins with a detailed introduction to CSR and Sustainability.
 It further highlights the Stakeholders and Social Causes that the corporations and institutions are responsible towards.
 A detailed CSR Lifecycle explains the stages which would help CSR planning.
 The International Framework throws light on the importance and standards maintained at the global level.
 Finally, the course emphasizes on the drivers of CSR in India with suitable cases and examples.
 Objectives of the Course To make students understand and recognize ethical issues in business and the field of CSR.
 To expose students to different issues in CSR and Sustainability for the development of the society.
 To highlight the managers social responsibility of Business.
 To explain the drivers of CSR in the international scenario.